ariobarxan/CoinRadar/Readme.md

 As mentioned the animation is based on a time publisher which pulish each 0.1 second on the main queue the timer is used call the block code that manages the animation.
 Time published value is recieved on onReceive call.

 There is counter that will be increamented on each new published value and then animation will be applied to corresponding index in the HStack of strings.
 The counter will be reset to zero if it reaches the loading string lenth count.

 ---
-### LunchView
+### Components -> CircleButton
+This view is just a circular image view that is used as button in other views.
+The button action is dealt with in the tapGesture call.
 ---
-### Components -> CircleButton
 ### Components -> CircleButtonAnimation
+In the main View when the screen is transitioning to the portfolio view the button on top left having an animation which is used to grab the user attention that there is a new feature here.
+This animation is basically a circle which scale up while lsoing oppacity.
+---
 ### Components -> CoinImageView

+---
 ### Components -> SearchBarView
+---
 ### Components -> StatisticeView
+---
 ### Components -> CloseButton
+---
 ### Components -> CoinLogoView
 --
 ### Home -> HomeView
+---
 ### Home -> HomeStatView
+---
 ### Home -> CoinRowView
+---
 ### Home -> PortfolioView
---
+---
 ### Detail -> DetailView
+---
 ### Detail -> ChartView
---
+---
 ### Settings -> SettingView

 ## ViewModels
 ### Components -> CoinImageViewModel
---
+---
 ### Home -> HomeViewModel
---
+---
 ### Detail -> DetailViewModel
---
+---
 ### Settings -> SettingViewModel

 ## Services
 ### CoreDataServices -> PortfolioDataService
---
+---
 ### APIServices -> CoinAPIService
+---
 ### APIServices -> CoinImageService
+---
 ### APIServices -> MarketAPIService
+---
 ### APIServices -> CoinDetailAPIService

 ## Resources
 ### CoreData -> PortfolioContainer
---
+---
 ### Assets

 ## Utils
 ### Singletons -> DeveloperPreview
+---
 ### Singletons -> SharedResources
+---
 ### Singletons -> NetworkManager
+---
 ### Singletons -> LocalFileManager
+---
 ### Singletons -> HapticManager
---
+---
 ### Modifiers -> Frame
---
+---
 ### Globals -> DeviceAttribtes
---
+---
 ### Enums -> AppStyle
+---
 ### Enums -> Device
+---
 ### Enums -> Errors
+---
 ### Enums -> SortOptions
 --
 ### Extensions -> Color
+---
 ### Extensions -> View
+---
 ### Extensions -> PreviewProvider
+---
 ### Extensions -> Double
+---
 ### Extensions -> UIAplication
+---
 ### Extensions -> Date
+---
 ### Extensions -> String